-I am often surprised at the simplicity of (and sometimes statement of the obvious) Project Montessori at Home posts.
+I am often surprised at the simplicity of (and sometimes a statement of the obvious) Project Montessori at Home posts.
 A friend of mine asked to explain Montessori to her, and as I explained Practical Life aspects she looked at me and said, “Aren’t children already getting that stuff at home anyway?

 Why do they have to go to school for it?”

-Yes and no, mostly no. Plus Montessori school creates an environment that even with best efforts a home cannot achieve for children.
+Yes and no, mostly no. Plus Montessori school creates an environment that even with the best efforts a home cannot achieve for children.